 Sales and Sales Tax

 This is by far the most complex piece of the export.
 We’re going to try our best to explain this in a way that every business owner can understand.
 Since we aren’t accountants, we aren’t qualified to give accounting advice, so it is best to speak with your Accountant or Bookkeeper if you have any confusion.
+Please watch the video above for details on the Journal Entries that are made.

 There are 2 components of this export option: Sales and Sales Tax.
 As you know, BridalLive recognizes Sales Tax when a Transaction is completed.
 Completing a transaction indicates that the customer has taken ownership of the merchandise.